Natural reserve

 Committed to nature

 The Eberswalde Zoo is located in the middle of the Nonnenfließ / Schwärzetal nature reserve in the forest town of Eberswalde.
-The valuable trees of the beautiful mixed forest are part of the zoo grounds.
+The trees of the beautiful mixed forest are part of the zoo grounds.
 It blends in harmoniously with the landscape and has a very special charm.
 Protecting this nature is an important concern.

 Water supply